How do you do a TED Talk? Can anyone do a TED talk? How do you apply to speak at a TEDx? What's the difference between TED and TEDx?

 And getting to the audition is a much easier process than I imagined!
-I’ll tell you about my experience and give you step-by-step actions so that you can apply to (and kick a** in) your first TedX talk.
+I'll tell you about my experience and give you step-by-step actions so that you can apply them to your first TedX talk.

 Go to TEDx Events website.
 Identify a TEDx talk in your local community, or however far you’re willing to drive.